abir0/Manuscript-Matcher/README.md

   <i>Deployed Web App </i>
 </p>

+The deployed app can be accessed HERE: [https://manuscript-matcher-beta.onrender.com](https://manuscript-matcher-beta.onrender.com)

 > Note: The app is still in beta version.
 It does not suggests the best matching journals yet.
 It only classifies the manuscript into `subject categories`.
 The best matching journals feature will be added in the future.